Rational Emotive Behavior Therapy (REBT)

 For the sake of this example, let’s say that when others cut you off on roadways (A) you notice that these events leave you feeling angry (C).
 Is the (A) responsible for the (C)?
 No.

-B (Beliefs) – You tell yourself something along the lines of, “Others should not drive erratically,” “I must not be put in danger,” or, “I ought to be safe when driving.”
-These SMO narratives may suffice for an administrative example.
+B (Beliefs) – You tell yourself something along the lines of, “Others should not drive erratically,” “I must not be placed in danger,” or, “I ought to be safe when driving.”
+These must-type narratives may suffice for an administrative example.

 Still, I’m not convinced that too many of the people with whom I work speak in such a reserved manner.
 In fact, I know my mental dialogue doesn’t communicate in this fashion.

-This may involve use of rigid and extreme demands of ourselves, others, or the world in general.
-It isn’t uncommon for obscene langue to be used in our mental discourse, so let’s really color the Beliefs properly.
+This may involve use of rigid and extreme demands of us, others, or the world in general.
+Also, it isn’t uncommon for obscene langue to be used in our mental discourse, so let’s really color the Beliefs properly.

 Not always is this monologue occurring in our minds, as many people yell these statements inside the vehicle.
 Who among us hasn’t?